Session Recommendations

 Understanding Session Recommendations

-What are Recommendations based on
+What are Session Recommendations based on?

 Recommendations are primarily based on expressions of interest.
 These expressions can come in various forms.